-For a complete description of what this general license authorizes and the restrictions that apply, see 31 CFR § 515.565.
+For a complete description of what this general license authorizes and the restrictions that apply, see § 515.565.

-The export or reexport to Cuba of items subject to the EAR, including vessels and aircraft used to provide carrier services, requires separate authorization from the Department of Commerce.
-See 31 CFR § 515.533.
-For additional information regarding BIS’s latest travel-related amendments, see BIS’s Cuba webpage.
+The export or reexport to Cuba of items subject to the Export Administration Regulations (15 CFR parts 730 through 774), including vessels and aircraft used to provide carrier services, may require separate authorization from the Department of Commerce, Bureau of Industry and Security (BIS).
+See § 515.533.
+For additional information regarding BIS’s export controls, see BIS’s Cuba webpage.